SwedbankPay/developer.swedbankpay.com/checkout/v3/mac/setup.md

 ---
-section: Standard
+section: Merchant Authenticated Consumer
 title: Set Up
 description: |
   In this section we are going to guide you through setting up your test account and how to make an API request for your first test payment.
 After these steps, you're ready to build your integration!
 ---

 ## Step 1: Sign Up For A Test Account

-A test account gives you access our unified dashboard for managing your account across different platforms.
+A test account gives you access to our unified dashboard for managing your account across different platforms.
 We call this dashboard the Ecom Admin.

 Your test account request should be sent to: supporttestaccount@swedbankpay.se.